Learning-To-Measure: In-Context Active Feature Acquisition: Abstract

 \section{Abstract}

 Active feature acquisition (AFA) is a sequential decision-making problem where the goal is to improve model performance for test instances by adaptively selecting which features to acquire.
 In practice, AFA methods often learn from retrospective data with systematic missingness in the features and limited task-specific labels.
-Most prior work addresses acquisition for a single predetermined task, limiting scalability.
-To address this limitation, we formalize the meta-AFA problem, where the goal is to learn acquisition policies across various tasks.
-We introduce Learning-to-Measure (L2M), which consists of i) reliable uncertainty quantification over unseen tasks, and ii) an uncertainty-guided greedy feature acquisition agent that maximizes conditional mutual information.
-We demonstrate a sequence-modeling or autoregressive pre-training approach that underpins reliable uncertainty quantification for tasks with arbitrary missingness.
-L2M operates directly on datasets with retrospective missingness and performs the meta-AFA task in-context, eliminating per-task retraining.
-Across synthetic and real-world tabular benchmarks, L2M matches or surpasses task-specific baselines, particularly under scarce labels and high missingness.
+To address this limitation, we introduce Learning-to-Measure (L2M), a meta-learning framework that consists of i) reliable uncertainty quantification over unseen tasks, and ii) an uncertainty-guided feature acquisition agent that maximizes conditional mutual information.
+We demonstrate an autoregressive pre-training approach that underpins reliable uncertainty quantification and feature acquisition across tasks with arbitrary missingness.
+L2M operates directly on datasets with retrospective missingness and performs the task in-context, eliminating per-task retraining.
+Across synthetic and real-world tabular benchmarks, L2M matches or surpasses task-specific baselines, particularly under scarce labels and high missingness rates.